-The identification of seized drugs requires the combination of methods to form an analytical scheme (see PART III B - Drug Identification).
+The identification of seized drugs requires the combination of methods to form an analytical scheme (see Part III B - Analytical Scheme for Identification of Drugs or Chemicals).

 - IVC.2.1 Individual methods have limitations and, consequently, uncertainty.
-Uncertainty of qualitative methods is not typically expressed in numerical terms. - IVC.2.2 Understanding these limitations enables the laboratory or analyst to build an appropriate analytical scheme to correctly identify a drug or chemical. - IVC.2.2.1 It is expected that, in the absence of unforeseen circumstances, an appropriate analytical scheme effectively results in no uncertainty in reported identifications. - IVC.2.2.2 Relevant limitations of an analytical scheme (e.g., inability to differentiate isomers, unavailability of reference material) should be documented and may need to be included in the report (see Part IV C - Reporting Examples).
+Uncertainty of qualitative methods is not typically expressed in numerical terms. - IVC.2.2 Understanding these limitations enables the laboratory or analyst to build an appropriate analytical scheme to correctly identify a drug or chemical. - IVC.2.2.1 A reliable and scientifically supported identification of a drug or chemical depends on the use of an appropriate analytical scheme by competent analysts in a quality-controlled process. - IVC.2.2.2 Relevant limitations of an analytical scheme (e.g., inability to differentiate isomers, unavailability of reference material) should be documented and may need to be included in the report (see Part IV C - Reporting Examples).